Simulation-Software-Engineering/Lecture-Material/00_organization/course_intro_slides.md

 - Contribute by opening PRs
 - For large parts (new tool, new chapter, ...), discuss in issue first
 - See also [`CONTRIBUTING.md`](https://github.com/Simulation-Software-Engineering/lecture-materials/blob/main/CONTRIBUTING.md)

 ---

+## Use of Generative AI

+- Also changes RSE rapidly
+- Even more important: having a good overview of technology and being able to **read** code (what we teach in this course)
+- If you use generative AI for your exercises or your challenge: **mandatory** to make this transparent (which parts of your code, how, ...)
+- It is important, experiment!
+But also build a firm understanding of the basics of technology!

+---